fanzeng/fanzengau.com/README.md

 # install netlify-cli
 npm install netlify-cli --save-dev

+# update holem client submodule
++ build and redeploy the server side container if necessary
++ build the client in that repo and run in root of this repo: `cp -r ../Holdem/client/holdem-app/build/* submodules/holdem/`

+# update novelgo client submodule
++ build and redeploy the server side container if necessary
++ build the client in that repo and run in root of this repo: `cp -r ../novelgo/client/novelgo-app/dist/* submodules/novelgo/`

 # update multimedia-toolbox client submodule
 + build the client in that repo and run in root of this repo: `cp ../multimedia-toolbox/client/dist/multimedia-toolbox/* submodules/multimedia-toolbox/`
 + in `/home/fan/Codes/personal/fanzengau.com/submodules/multimedia-toolbox/index.html`, change `<base href="/">` to  `<base href="/submodules/multimedia-toolbox/">`

-# update holem client submodule
-+ build and redeploy the server side container if necessary
-+ build the client in that repo and run in root of this repo: `cp -r ../Holdem/client/holdem-app/build/* submodules/holdem/`